eWaterCycle/ewatercycle/docs/system_setup.rst

 --------------------

-ESMValTool is used to generate forcing (temperature, precipitation, etc.) files from climate data sets for hydrological models.
+ESMValTool is used to generate forcing (temperature, precipitation, etc.) files from climate data for hydrological models.
 The ESMValTool has been installed as a dependency of the package.

 See https://docs.esmvaltool.org/en/latest/quickstart/configuration.html
-how configure ESMValTool
+how configure ESMValTool.

 Download climate data
 ---------------------

-The ERA5 and ERA-Interim climate datasets can be used to generate forcings
+The ERA5 and ERA-Interim data can be used to generate forcings.

 ERA5
 ~~~~